oraclebase/vagrant/dataguard/rhel8_19/README.md

-# Vagrant 19c Data Guard Build Red Hat Linux 8
+# Vagrant 19c Data Guard Build on Red Hat Linux 8

 The Vagrant scripts here will allow you to build a 19c Data Guard system on Red Hat linux 8. by just starting the VMs in the correct order.